JingShing/Notion_api_with_app_script/README.md

 It is not a good experience reading notion api manual.
 Since it was update its syntax recently.(I totally ruined the OAuth2.0 on it, and wasted much of my time.)

-In fact, It is a torture.
+In fact, It is a torture.(There are few tutorial or instance to learn.
+You can only read the outdated manual or code)

 So, I wrote this repo to help someone like me to keep your time from this horrible api thing.